ShinigamiXYZ/ShinigamiXYZ/README.md

   </a>
 </div>

-### ohayo gozaimasu👋

-Watashi wa shinigamiXYZ desu

-sh1n1g4m1.XYZ@gmail.com
+# 🥷 about me :

+My name is Yohann AKA ShinigamiXYZ and i'm a full-time programming student, mainly web development.

-Paving my way into the digital 'verse.
+Slowly Paving my way into the digital 'verse.

 living in MTL, Canada.

-Part-time Jiujitero full-time programming student, mainly web development.

 Can't wait to hop on great projects and collabs.